Nestor Makhno and Rural Anarchism in Ukraine, 1917-1921

 Colin Darch is a fellow of the Human Sciences Research Council of South Africa.
 He is the co-author of Freedom of Information in the Developing World (Oxford: Chandos, 2010).

-''Nestor Makhno and Rural Anarchism' is a timely and welcome contribution.
-Detailed, balanced, and embedded in a rich spectrum of sources, Darch’s narrative succumbs to neither a romanticisation nor demonisation of Makhno.
-Readers will encounter a multifaceted Makhno attempting to navigate his movement through the furies of revolution and civil war.' - Sean Patterson, author of 'Makhno and Memory: Anarchist and Mennonite Narratives of Ukraine’s Civil War, 1917-1921'
+'A timely and welcome contribution.
+Detailed and balanced, Darch's narrative succumbs to neither a romanticisation nor demonisation of Makhno.
+Readers will encounter a multifaceted Makhno attempting to navigate his movement through the furies of revolution and civil war' - Sean Patterson, author of 'Makhno and Memory: Anarchist and Mennonite Narratives of Ukraine’s Civil War, 1917-1921'

-'Utilising numerous sources, some only recently available, Colin Darch produces an admirably lucid account of complex events, supported by penetrating analysis.
-The Makhnovshchina was motivated by a specific version of anarchist theory that developed in a particular, very dynamic socioeconomic context.' - Gary Littlejohn
+'Utilising numerous sources, some only recently available, Colin Darch produces an admirably lucid account of complex events, supported by penetrating analysis' - Gary Littlejohn

 List of Abbreviations